JohnSwiftC/GuShell/README.md

 Go check out **Beej's Networking Guide!** This is a great point to start learning about sockets and networking, and while it might not get everything, especially on Windows, its a good spot to start! https://beej.us/guide/bgnet/

+Also, I have a [blog](https://johnswiftc.github.io/) to yap in when I get bored now.